-This section describes the steps required to configure CS1000 for SIP Trunking and also the basic configuration for telephones (analog, SIP and IP phones).
+This section describes the steps required to configure CS1000 for SIP trunking and also the basic configuration for telephones (analog, SIP and IP phones).
 SIP trunks are established between CS1000 and Session Manager.
 SIP trunks are also established between Session Manager and the Avaya SBCE private interface.
-The Avaya SBCE public interface connects to Sunrise Business Voice Direct SIP Trunk.
-Incoming PSTN calls from the Sunrise Business Voice Direct SIP Trunk service traverse the Avaya SBCE and are directed to Session Manager, which directs the calls to CS1000 (see Figure 1).
+The Avaya SBCE public interface connects to Swisscom's Enterprise SIP service.
+Incoming PSTN calls from the Swisscom SIP trunk traverse the Avaya SBCE and are directed to the Session Manager, which directs the calls to CS1000 (see Figure 1).

 When a SIP message arrives at CS1000, further incoming call treatment, such as incoming digit translations and class of service restrictions may be performed.
 All outgoing calls to the PSTN are processed within CS1000 and may be first subject to outbound features such as route selection, digit manipulation and class of service restrictions.
 When CS1000 selects a SIP trunk for outgoing PSTN calls, SIP signaling is directed to Session Manager.
 Session Manager directs the outbound SIP messages to the Avaya SBCE private interface.
-The Avaya SBCE public interface manages outgoing SIP sessions onwards to the Sunrise Business Voice Direct SIP Trunk service.
+The Avaya SBCE public interface manages outgoing SIP sessions onwards to the Swisscom Enterprise SIP service.